Skip to content

 """

-Contextual tree transformer, which can be composed with search
+Contextual tree transformers can be composed with search policies to

 A: The type of nodes that the transformer removes from search